HoangTienHoa/s3staticwebsite/README.md

 # s3staticwebsite

-This is a demo to host A Static web site to Amazon Web Service S3.
+This is a demo to host A Static Website to Amazon Web Service S3.

 ## Hosted on AWS at
 ```bash